 The minimum entry requirements for the course are 2H5s and 4O6s in any Leaving Cert subject plus the required entry points for this course.
 Applicants can achieve up to 600 points in their audition to combine with their Leaving Cert points towards this course.
 The primary entry criteria for mature applicants is audition only.
 All academic requirements are reviewed by TU Dublin.

 The Diploma is validated by BIMM Institute at the equivalent of Level 6 on the Irish NFQ.
 (Graduates achieve 60 CATS credits at UK Level 4 which if the equivalent of 30 ECTS credits at Level 6 on the Irish National Framework of Qualifications).

 Equivalent qualifications that will be considered from EU applicants can be viewed at: www2.cao.ie/downloads/documents/Guidelines-EU-EFTA.pdf

-All Irish and EU applications must be made through the CAO at www.cao.ie/apply.php using the course code DT506.
+All Irish and EU applications must be made through the CAO at www.cao.ie/apply.php using the course code TU 961.

 Applications open from November and close at 5.15pm on 1st February each year.
 As this is a restricted course, late applications are not accepted.

-How can I apply to the Diploma in Music and Audio Production course?
+How can I apply to the Foundation Diploma in Music and Audio Production course?

 All applications can be made via the BIMM Dublin Admissions Team.
-To request an application form, email them at email@example.com or call +353 1 5133 666.
-The completed form can be returned via email to firstname.lastname@example.org.
-The deadline to apply for this course is 5pm on 24th August 2018.
+To request an application form, email them at [email protected] or call +353 1 5133 666.
+The completed form can be returned via email to [email protected].
+We encourage all prospective students to apply before 5pm on 1st July each year.

 Once you’ve applied, we’ll contact you with the details of your interview and will give you at least 10 days’ notice of your scheduled interview time.
 Please bring along any relevant material which demonstrates your experience in music and audio production.